MeanderingProgrammer/render-markdown.nvim/README.md

         concealcursor = {
             -- Used when not being rendered, get user setting default = vim.api.nvim_get_option_value('concealcursor', {}),
-            -- Used when being rendered, conceal text in all modes rendered = 'nvic',
+            -- Used when being rendered, disable concealing text in all modes rendered = '',
         },
     },
     -- Mapping from treesitter language to user defined handlers